What Is Your Conversion Funnel Analysis Telling You and What Should You Do About It?

 - Checkout is too complicated

 Once you form your hypothesis, you have to test it.
 Use testing software to run A/B tests (e.g., make changes to forms, buttons, colors, calls to action, etc.) and see if your conversion rates improve.
+You can also use tools like heatmaps to enhance your understanding of your customers' experience on your site.

 In the Daasity dashboard, we give our merchants high-level suggestions for conversion funnel optimization.
 For example, if you see low conversion rates, you can check the following visualization to see the stage where people may be leaving: